A topic from the subject of Experimentation in Chemistry.

 Types of Experiments

-There are many different types of controlled experiments that can be conducted in chemistry.
-Some of the most common types include:
+Many types of controlled experiments exist in chemistry.
+Common types include:

 Data Analysis

-The data from a controlled experiment is typically analyzed using statistical methods.
-This allows the researcher to determine whether the results are statistically significant.
-Statistical significance means that the results are unlikely to have occurred by chance.
+Data from controlled experiments is typically analyzed using statistical methods to determine statistical significance.
+Statistical significance indicates that results are unlikely to have occurred by chance.

 Applications